adaptyvbio/ProtFill/README.md

 ```

 ## Configs
 There are four models in this repository and they can be tested or replicated with corresponding config files.
+The noising scheme refers to either replacing the masked data with samples from a gaussian distribution (standard) or corrupting it with noise (alternative).

 | Name                        | Dataset   | Diffusion | Noising scheme |
 |-----------------------------|-----------|-----------|-----------------|
 | protfill_ab                 | antibody  | no        | standard       |